Sovereign Harbour Residents Association banner

 Eastbourne Core Strategy Local Plan 2013

-The Eastbourne Core Strategy Local Plan 2013 was adopted by the Council in February 2013.
-It made specific reference to Sovereigh Harbour with a visison for the area and a planning policy (C14).
-It noted a that a Sovereign Harbour Supplementary Planning Document giving further details to support Policy C14 was being prepared.
+The Council adopted the Eastbourne Core Strategy Local Plan 2013 in February 2013.
+It made specific reference to Sovereign Harbour with a vision of the area and a planning policy (C14).
+It noted that a Sovereign Harbour Supplementary Planning Document giving further details to support Policy C14 was being prepared.
 The Core Strategy is available on the EBC web page: https://www.lewes-eastbourne.gov.uk/eastbourne-core-strategy

 The Sovereign Harbour Supplementary Planning Document

-Click here to view the Sovereign Harbour SPD... adopted by the Council in February 2013.
-It was proposed that the vision for Sovereign Harbour would be reinforced by the production of a Supplementary Planning Document (SPD), and a working group, chaired by Stephen Lloyd MP, should be formed to develop it.
+It was proposed that the vision for Sovereign Harbour would be reinforced by producing a Supplementary Planning Document (SPD), and a working group, chaired by Stephen Lloyd MP, should be formed to develop it.
 The group members were the leaders of both EBC political groups, the Sovereign Ward councillors, the EBC Chief Executive, Senior Planning Officers and SHRA committee members.

-The working group continued to develop and refine the SPD, and the final draft which was presented to residents at the Yacht Club in June 2012, reinforced the limit of a maximum of 150 additional homes, with options for their location.
+The working group continued to develop and refine the SPD, and the final draft, presented to residents at the Yacht Club in June 2012, reinforced the limit of 150 additional homes, with options for their location.
 It also provided details of all the community facilities that would be secured in return, including:

 • A community centre